PredictiveEcology/SpaDES.tools/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs or NOTES
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+1. spell check reports false positives:

+    Possibly mis-spelled words in DESCRIPTION:
+      SpaDES (4:27)
+      automata (6:25)

 ## Downstream dependencies